 An occupational pension is a pension provided by your employer.
 They are also known as company or employers’ pension plans.
 Occupational pension schemes provide a regular income after retirement.
 Some also give you a lump sum payment when you retire.

 There is no legal obligation on employers to provide occupational pension schemes for employees.
 In general, large employers in Ireland have occupational pension schemes, but many smaller employers do not.

 If your employer does not have an occupational pension scheme, they must give you access to a type of pension plan called a Personal Retirement Savings Account (PRSA).

 Each pension scheme has its own set of rules.
-Pension schemes nationally are generally regulated by the Pensions Board.
-Members of schemes have certain rights in respect of such matters as information.
-Contibutions to approved occupational pension schemes may attract tax relief.
-Regulation for tax purposes is supervised by the Retirement Benefits District of the Revenue Commissioners.
+Pension schemes are generally regulated by the Pensions Authority.
+Members of schemes have certain rights, for example, to information about their pension.

 In contributory schemes, both you and your employer pay contributions towards the scheme.